-High-turnover inventories will be checked by Inventory Team members periodically to ensure accuracy.
+High-turnover inventories will be checked by the chemical inventory team periodically to ensure accuracy.

 Lab Moves/Reconciling Your ChemTracker Inventory

 If a lab is discarding any containers as part of their lab move/relocation, they are responsible for scanning them out/removing them from their ChemTracker records.